se-edu/se-book/specifyingRequirements/featureList/what/text.md

 <tip-box>

-:package: A sample feature list from a simple Minesweeper game %%&nbsp;(only a brief description has been provided to save space)%%:
+{{ icon_example }} A sample feature list from a simple Minesweeper game %%&nbsp;(only a brief description has been provided to save space)%%:

 1. Basic play – Single player play.
 2. Difficulty levels